AbdelrhmanMohamed0/Controlled_Home_by_Mobile_App/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://mit-license.org/) file for details.

----

-This **README** provides an overview of the system, including how to set it up and how it functions, making it easier for others to contribute or use your project.